-Pradhan Mantri Awas Yojana (PMAY) aims at Providing Housing for All (HFA) by 2022 when the Nation Complete 75 years of its independence.
+Yearly Implementation Plan of Pradhan Mantri Awas Yojana (PMAY) is called Annual Implementation Plan(AIP) aims at Providing Housing for All (HFA) by 2022.

 The urban homeless persons contribute to the economy of the cities and thus the Nation as cheap labour in the informal sector; yet they live with no shelter or social security.
-The urban homeless service with many challenges like no access to elementary Public Services such as health, education, food, water and sanitation.
-Pradhan Mantri Awas Yojona (PMAY) also aims at providing a pucca house to every family with water connection, toilet facilities, 24 X 7 electricity supply and access.
+The urban homeless service with many challenges like no access to elementary Public Services such as health, education, food, water and sanitation.PradhanMantriAwasYojona (PMAY) also aims at providing a pucca house to every family with water connection, toilet facilities, 24 X 7 electricity supply and access.